Skip to content

 Many households subscribe to both.
 It works.

-YouTube TV handles live TV, local channels, and DVR.
-Peacock fills the on-demand gap with NBC originals, Universal movies, and WWE events.
-The combined cost sits around $91/month, which is still cheaper than most cable packages offering similar content, and you can cancel either service anytime without early termination fees.
+YouTube TV handles live TV, local channels, and DVR while Peacock fills the on-demand gap with NBC originals, Universal movies, and WWE events.
+The combined cost of $91/month is still cheaper than most cable packages with similar content.

-After streaming through this combo setup for three months on my Samsung CU8000, I found it covers every viewing scenario my household needs.
-Live news and sports go through YouTube TV.
-Movie nights and binge sessions go through Peacock.
-Switching between the two apps takes about two seconds from the home screen.
+After streaming through this combo for three months on my Samsung CU8000, I found it covers every viewing scenario my household needs: live news and sports on YouTube TV, movie nights and binge sessions on Peacock.
+Switching between the two apps takes about two seconds from the home screen, and the flexibility to cancel either service month-to-month without fees makes it lower-risk than a cable contract.

 #Bottom Line

-Your decision comes down to one question: do you need live TV channels?
-If yes, YouTube TV at $82.99/month replaces cable with 100+ channels and unlimited DVR.
-It’s the strongest live TV streaming option available in 2026 according to CNET’s streaming rankings.
+Do you need live TV channels?
+If yes, get YouTube TV.
+At $82.99/month, it replaces cable with 100+ channels and unlimited DVR.
+It’s the strongest live TV streaming option in 2026 according to CNET’s streaming rankings.

-If you mostly watch shows and movies on your own schedule, Peacock Premium at $7.99/month delivers 80,000+ hours of content from NBCUniversal.
-That includes live sports events like Sunday Night Football and Premier League at a price point that’s hard to beat.
+If you mostly watch shows and movies on your own schedule, Peacock Premium at $7.99/month delivers 80,000+ hours of NBCUniversal content including live sports events like Sunday Night Football and Premier League.
+Try both free trials for a week and track what you actually watch before committing.

 #FAQs About Peacock and YouTube TV